How To Determine the Value of a Book of Business

+Are you selling or passing on your book of business?
 Or maybe you’re just wondering if the current state of your book of business is valuable.
 Many insurance agents are in this situation because the average age of an insurance agent right now is about 59.
-That means that ¼ of all insurance agents are expected to be retired by 2018.

 So, agency owners are beginning to plan for what’s next.
 They’re thinking: who will I pass my book of business on to?
 Is it ready to sell or pass along to a family member?
-How valuable is it?
+Most importantly: How valuable is my book of business?

 5 Signs Your Book of Business is Valuable